 Suction Power & Cleaning Performance

 As you would expect from a premium cordless stick vacuum cleaner, the Tineco S12 provides excellent all-round cleaning performance.
-It also has Tineco’s iLoop system, which is an automatic suction mode that adjusts the power while you’re vacuuming.
+It also has Tineco’s iLoop system, which is an automatic suction mode that adjusts the power while you’re vacuuming, making this a smart vacuum cleaner.

 When in auto mode, the Dyson changes suction depending on the type of surface.
 In contrast, the Tineco adjusts based on the density of debris, which is detected by the iLoop dust sensor.
 This means that the vacuum will increase suction when it detects there’s a lot of debris to pick up, but otherwise will stay at its default strength.
 While this works most of the time, it can be fooled by dirt that’s deep in carpets (although there’s always the option of manually increasing suction when needed.)